Detecting Entanglement by State Preparation and Local Measurements: Examples

 \subsection{To construct non-decomposable EWs}

-Finally, let us investigate two entangled states defined by an EW.
-One denotes an entangled state $\rho_1$ detected by an EW, and the other $N_{23}$ realizing an EW by its preparation; see also Eq. (\ref{eq:ewm}).
-The result in Ref. \cite{PhysRevLett.96.150501} shows that an EW detects a set of entangled states that can activate its network state.
-Since a pair of PPT states cannot activate each other, either the states $\rho_1$ or $N_{23}$ must be non-PPT.
-Hence, a network state $N_{23}$ to detect a PPT entangled state $\rho_1$ should be non-PPT.
-We thus conclude that multipartite non-PPT entangled states can construct non-decomposable EWs, which are then highly non-trivial. \\
+{Finally, let us investigate two entangled states defined by an EW, where one is an entangled state $\rho_1$ detected by an EW, and the other $N_{23}$ that realizes an EW for the detection in an MB manner, as shown in Eq. (\ref{eq:ewm}).
+Let us recall the result in Ref. \cite{PhysRevLett.96.150501}, see also Subsection \ref{sec:act}, that {\it an EW detects a set of entangled states which can activate its network state.} That is, an entangled state $\sigma$ activates $N$ such that $E_d [\sigma\otimes N]>\eta$ whereas $E_d[N] <\eta $, where $\eta \in [1/d,1)$.
+Then, we have $E_d [\sigma\otimes N]>1/d$ from which one finds that $\sigma\otimes N$ is distillable since $E_d$ computes the singlet fidelity \cite{PhysRevA.59.4206}, meaning that $\sigma\otimes N$ is not PPT, also signifying that either $\sigma$ or $N$ should be non-PPT.
+It is also clear that if both $\sigma$ and $N$ are PPT, then a state $\sigma\otimes N$ remains PPT under LOCC.
+Note that distillable entangled states must be non-PPT although the converse remains open; it has been a long-standing open question whether non-PPT states are distillable \cite{ PhysRevA.61.062313, PhysRevA.61.062312}.
+Stated equivalently, a PPT entangled state can activate a non-PPT state, but not another PPT state.} Hence, a network state $N_{23}$ to detect a PPT entangled state $\rho_1$ should be non-PPT.
+We thus conclude that multipartite non-PPT entangled states can construct non-decomposable EWs, which are highly non-trivial.
+Note that non-PPT states can construct both decomposable and nondecomposable EWs, as shown in the example of reduction EWs, see Eq. \eqref{reductionEW}. \\